quadsproject/quads/docs/switch-host-setup.md

 ### Integration into Foreman or a Provisioning System
    * We will not be covering setting up [Foreman](https://theforeman.org) however that is documented [extensively here](https://theforeman.org/manuals/nightly/#3.InstallingForeman).

+> [!IMPORTANT]
+> QUADS requires that each QUADS-managed internal host interface fits a certain 172.x.x IP addressing scheme for our validation process to ensure that VLAN change automation is successful and traffic flows across all interfaces.
+> This requires Foreman templates suited to the models of your fleet systems
-   * We do provide some [example templates](https://github.com/redhat-performance/quads/tree/master/templates) for post-provisioning creation of system interface config files like ```/etc/sysconfig/network-scripts/ifcfg-*``` for use with QUADs.
+   * We provide some [example templates](/templates) for post-provisioning creation of system interface configs as an example, you'll need to tune and test this to accomodate for your own infrastructure.

 #### Foreman Tuning
    * Because we use `asyncio` and make direct calls to the Foreman API you may want to adjust your `MaxKeepAliveRequests` in your Apache configuration for `mod_passenger` to accomodate more simultaneous connections.